nibscbioinformatics/ampliconseq_qiime2/README.md

 mv silva-138-99-515-806-nb-classifier.qza docs/
 ```

-3. Populate the metadata template in the `docs` folder with your experiments specifications.
-Please follow QIIME2 metadata guidelines [here](https://docs.qiime2.org/2021.2/tutorials/metadata/)

-4. Acitvate conda & build the conda qiime2 environment:
+3. Acitvate conda & build the conda qiime2 environment:
 ```
 conda activate
 conda env create -n qiime2 --file docs/qiime2.yml
 ```

-5. Activate the Qiime2 environment:
+4. Activate the Qiime2 environment:
 ```
 conda activate qiime2
 ```

-6. Provide the full path to your reads folder by editing the READS variable in the `run_ampliconseq.sh` script :
+5. Provide the full path to your reads folder by editing the READS variable in the `run_ampliconseq.sh` script :

 **IMPORTANT!
 Please only edit `READS`and uncomment `test_data` function (if you want to test pipeline) as shown - do not alter other sections of the `run_ampliconseq.sh` script!**